MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 Yes, [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] integration was added in version 104.1907.19001.

+## Can I use the JSON data file generated in Common Data Service when a guide is created to build or extend functionality?

+When you create a guide by using the PC app, a JSON data file is automatically created in Common Data Service.
+This file is for internal use only.
+We don't recommend building functionality on top of this file because it might change over time.

 ## How do I limit users to a particular Dynamics 365 instance?

 You can limit user access to instances by using security groups, managed from the Microsoft 365 Admin Center.
 For more information, see [Restrict User Access to a Dynamics 365 instance using Security Groups](https://community.dynamics.com/365/b/d365demystified/posts/restrict-user-access-to-a-d365-instance-using-security-groups) and [Control user access to instances: security groups and licenses](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/add-instance-subscription#control-user-access-to-instances-security-groups-and-licenses).